The logos of the Amsterdam Metro and its operating company, the GVB, often point to the nearest Metro stop.

 That saves time and nerves – after all, you will have better things to do in Amsterdam…

-Today’s Metro network: lines and route network
+Lines and route network

-The metro in Amsterdam currently (as of 2022) consists of five lines and 59 stops.
+The metro in Amsterdam currently (as of 2024) consists of five lines and 59 stops.

 The numbering of the lines starts with 50, so at first glance the route network appears more complex than it actually is.

-Four of the five lines have their starting point at Amsterdam Centraal station:
+Four of the five lines have their starting point at Amsterdam Centraal station.

-- Line 50 connects the south-eastern and western districts of the city without crossing the city centre.
+Line 50 connects the south-eastern and western districts of the city without crossing the city centre.

 Line 50 is also called the Ringlijn (ring line).
 It is the only line that does not pass through Amsterdam Centraal station.

 The final stops are “Isolatorweg” in the northwest and “Gein” in the southwest.
-With the stop “Bijlmer Arena” it also serves the well-known football stadium Johan Cruyff Arena.Most of the routes are not underground (picture: F.Heijnen, CC 2.0 license)
+With the stop “Bijlmer Arena” it also serves the well-known football stadium Johan Cruyff Arena.

-- Line 51 starts at the central station “Amsterdam Centraal” in the city centre.
+Line 51 starts at the central station “Amsterdam Centraal” in the city centre.
 Here, the line runs in the first metro tunnel from the central station to the “Amstel” stop.

 Since 2020, line M51 no longer turns southwest at the south station “Zuid” (terminal stop “Amstelveen”), but runs parallel to line 50 to terminal stop “Isolatorweg”.

-- The new line 52 runs to Zuid station or north to Noord station.
+The new line 52 runs to Zuid station or north to Noord station.

 Construction of metro line M52 (also Noord/Zuidlijn) started in 2002.
 It was completed in 2018.

-It runs from Zuid station northwards via Central Station to Noord station.
-This makes it the first line to pass under the IJ (Zuiderzee estuary) through a tunnel, thus connecting the northern parts of the city to the metro network.
+It is the first line to cross under the IJ (Zuiderzee estuary) through a tunnel.
+This means that the northern parts of the city are also connected to the subway network.

-- Lines 53 and 54 provide a connection from the city centre to the areas of Diemen, Duivendrecht in the southeast.
+Lines 53 and 54 provide a connection from the city centre to the areas of Diemen, Duivendrecht in the southeast.

 Compared to other European metropolises such as London or Paris, the metro in Amsterdam is still very young.